 - The letter should reflect the appointee’s scholarship/academic contributions, future academic activities and a statement of support

-- Must present the candidate’s account of academic work completed or undertaken since the initial date of appointment
+- Should be up-to-date and must present the candidate’s account of academic work completed or undertaken since the initial date of appointment

 - May be internal or external to the appointee’s site/division

-- The letters should be addressed to the appointees Chief/Division Director
+- The letter(s) should be addressed to the appointee's Chief/Division Head

 - Original copies are not required

-- The letters should be printed on letterhead, signed and include a full signature block, i.e., professional title, academic rank, institution, etc
+- Should be printed on letterhead, signed and include a full signature block, i.e., professional title, academic rank, institution, etc

 Please note: in the past, appointees could merge a junior promotion application with their CAR; however, this is no longer the practice and policy in the DFCM.
-Applications must be submitted independently.
+They are two completely separate processes.

 Steps in the Continuing Annual Review (CAR)

-The following steps are a suggested guideline in preparing your application dossier:
+The following steps are a suggested guideline in preparing your application package:

-- Meet with your respective Chief or approved DFCM Program Director to discuss the application package, required documents and timeline going forward
+- Meet with your respective DFCM Site Chief or Division Head to discuss the application package, required documents and timeline going forward

-- Identify and solicit reference letters (2).
+- Identify and solicit 1-2 reference letters.
 They should speak to the appointee's impact in teaching or scholarship/academic activities

 Continuing Appointment Review (CAR) Committee Membership

-The Faculty of Medicine, Procedures Manual for Policy for Clinical Faculty, mandates that the names of the committee members MUST be made known to the candidate in advance.
+The Temerty Faculty of Medicine Procedures Manual for Policy for Clinical Faculty mandates that the names of the committee members MUST be made known to the candidate in advance.